ellerybledsoe/Capstone-2/README.md

 ### Take-aways

 Predicting restaurant inspections has proven to be a challenging problem.
 As next steps, I would try to gather more data if possible (perhaps state-wide) and invest some time buidling new features.
-While the isolation forest ...
+The isolation forest seems to show some early signs of promise so I would continue with trying to make this approach more robust.
 Given the wide range of contexts in which class imbalance arises, I think this is an intriguing area for further exploration.